PseudoDevs/IamGhost/FATAL11.md

-Last updated: 2024-04-02 17:59:25
+Last updated: 2024-04-02 17:59:58
-Random Quote: Can miles truly separate you from friends...
-If you want to be with someone you love, aren't you already there? - Richard Bach
+Random Quote: Success consists of going from failure to failure without loss of enthusiasm. - Winston Churchill